sushiibot/sushii-bot/README.md

 A [Discord](https://discordapp.com) bot written in [Rust](https://www.rust-lang.org/) with [serenity-rs](https://github.com/zeyla/serenity).
 Uses a [PostgreSQL](https://www.postgresql.org) database along with [diesel-rs](https://github.com/diesel-rs/diesel) and [r2d2-diesel](https://github.com/diesel-rs/r2d2-diesel).

 Work in progress.
-Features may be either missing, incomplete, or broken.  sushii is not designed to be self hosted and likely won't ever be.
+Features may be either missing, incomplete, or broken.  sushii is not designed to be self hosted and likely won't ever be, no support will be offered unless you are making a pull request.

 ## Features

 * Ranking system based on message counts in daily, weekly, monthly, and all time categories
 * User 24 hour activity tracker
 * Profile image generation for displaying rank and activity graph (with [sushii-image-server](https://github.com/drklee3/sushii-image-server))
+* sushiiboard (starboard)
 * Configurable self assigning role system with multiple categories and limits
 * Configurable prefix per guild
 * Moderation action logs and editable action reasons